JiejunShi/lab/content/authors/jinling-yuan/_index.md

   - Undergraduate Students
 highlight_name: true
 ---
-Zhibo Wang (王智博) is an undergraduate at the School of Life Science and Technology in Tongji University.
+Jinling Yuan (袁金铃) is an undergraduate at the School of Life Science and Technology in Tongji University.
 His research focuses on the XXX